 For me, Japan is a learning experience.
 It challenges (and improves) your palate, it introduces you to different ways of living and thinking, and it led me to become more interested in history, languages and literatures in general.
 Ever since my first visit, I am at my happiest when encouraging others to have their own adventure in Japan.

-Start planning your trip to Japan with David by calling
+Start planning your trip to Japan with David

 I'll never forget when…